Professions, like relationships, change over time.

 Or went to school to dual-major in architecture and electrical engineering, with a minor in food science?

-Imagine the revelations that would emerge from someone capable of seeing the world (and solving problems from) such diverse perspectives!
+Imagine the revelations that could emerge from someone capable of seeing the world and solving problems from such diverse perspectives.

-I, for one, feel like the meandering career path I’ve taken has given me an advantage in each and every field that I’ve tried my hand at.
+I, for one, feel like the meandering career path I’ve taken has given me an advantage in each and every field in which I’ve been involved.

-I’m able to approach writing from the standpoint of an entrepreneur, coming up with new business models that an author without that experience wouldn’t be as likely to develop.
-I’m able to approach entrepreneurship from the standpoint of a creative, building brands along with business models for optimal compatibility.
+I’m able to approach writing from the standpoint of an entrepreneur, coming up with new business models an author without such experience wouldn’t be as likely to develop.
+I’m able to approach entrepreneurship from the standpoint of a creative, building brands alongside business models for optimal compatibility.

-At the moment, I’m teaching myself to develop in Python (which is a behind-the-scenes language, compared to the more front-end dialects I’ve worked with before), and with every new bit of syntax and structure that I learn, I can’t help but think “Ah, I wonder how I’ll be able to use THAT in some unexpected way!
+At the moment, I’m teaching myself to develop in Python, and with every new bit of syntax and structure I learn, I can’t help but think, “Ah, I wonder how I’ll be able to use that in some unexpected way.
 Maybe this will help me publish, and that will help me manage brand resources…”

 Consider doing the same.
-Or at least imagine what it would be like to leverage your current (no doubt epic) skills in another playground.
+Or at least imagine what it would be like to leverage your current skills in another playground.

-Think about some field that you’d like to learn more about and then browse the web for tutorials or pick up a book on the subject.
+Think about a field that you’d like to learn more about and browse the web for tutorials or pick up a book on the subject.

-Try your hand at it and don’t be afraid to do things ‘the wrong way.’
-Although it’s good to know the rules of a craft, with your unique standpoint and ignorance of convention, you may be able to come up with an even righter way.
+Try it out and don’t be afraid to do things ‘the wrong way.’
+It’s good to know the rules of a craft, but with your unique standpoint and ignorance of convention, you may be able to come up with an even righter way.